HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_tsolution.rst

 4.Financial reconciliation
 -------------------

-1）Perform checks on accounts between the customer system and Custody system on a periodic basis (daily is recommended)
+1）Perform checks on accounts between the customer system and Custody system periodically (daily is recommended)

-2）At 12am the next day, the system retrieves all the deposits and withdrawals for the previous day as well as the aggregated orders and collection of the miners’ fees
+2）At midnight the the next day, the system retrieves all the deposits and withdrawals for the previous day as well as the aggregated orders and collection of the miners’ fees

 3）The customer system’s orders are reconciled against those in the Custody system